nusrobomaster/nusrobomaster.github.io/docs/nav-teams/Waffle-Dudes.md

     ![Suspension](./assets/Suspension_WD.png)

     - Suspension will be considered towards the later part of the build process where we have a rough weight of the robot and its structures.
-We will source the suspension to spec of the robot.
+We will source the suspension to specifications of the robot.

-    - Type of suspension to consider: Hydraulic (from RC car), easily available from hobby stores in Singapore, magnetic dampers which we can DIY from neodymium magnets
+    - Types of suspension to consider: Hydraulic (from RC car), easily available from hobby stores in Singapore, magnetic dampers which we can DIY from neodymium magnets

 ### Gameplay Considerations